2010-07-06 09:38:05

 Then you can navigate through the matching references and choose the one that you want.

-With a single bibtex file containing about 1000 references (managed with referencer) this feature is very handy.
+With a single bibtex file containing about 1000 references this feature is very handy.

 Xelatex for greek input